 Korean spice viburnum's most notable characteristic is the intoxicating fragrant white flowers that cover the shrub in spring.
 The pink to red budded white flowers have a pink blush, leaves are a dull, dark green that turn outstanding wine-red in the fall.
 An excellent choice as specimen, in a shrub border, and as a foundation plant.
 Place it where the fragrant flowers can be enjoyed.

 This plant has some cultivated varieties.
-Burkwood viburnum, a related species is also listed below with cultivars.
+Burkwood viburnum (Viburnum x burkwoodii), is a related species also listed below with cultivars.
 Go to related species and a list of cultivars.

 - Deciduous (seasonally loses leaves)

 - Full sun (6 hrs direct light daily),

 - Zone 6,

 - Moist, well-drained soil

 - Late fall

 Size & Form